 All emergency drills will be performed in accordance with the State Department of Education accreditation regulations.

 FIRE --- The alert for fire will be the fire alarm.

-TORNADO--The alert for a tornado will be an announcement via intercom.
+TORNADO--The alert for a tornado will be a continuous long ringing of the bells.

 EARTHQUAKE - The alert for earthquake will be an announcement via intercom.